AZAMPAY-LTD/AzamPayWooCommercePlugin/README.txt

 = Take AzamPay payments easily and directly on your store =

-The plugin extends WooCommerce allowing you to take payments directly on your store via AzamPay’s API.
+The plugin extends WooCommerce allowing you to take payments directly on your store via AzamPay's API.

 **AzamPay** is available for store owners and merchants in Tanzania.